Honorary Senior Research Fellow, Centre for Evidence Based Medicine

 Tom Jefferson is a physician, researcher and campaigner for access to randomised controlled trial data.

-Currently Tom is stabilizing the suite of influenza vaccines reviews he is co-author of, and is co-authoring a review of regulatory evidence on HPV vaccines.
+Currently Tom is stabilising the suite of influenza vaccines reviews he is co-author of, and is co-authoring a review of regulatory evidence on HPV vaccines.

 - Interim guidance on the inclusion of clinical study reports and other regulatory documents in Cochrane Reviews funded by the Cochrane Methods Innovation Fund (MIF).
 This is a project aimed at improving the methodological quality of Cochrane reviews.
 The project aims to develop a background document on the rationale for including clinical study reports and other regulatory documents in Cochrane Reviews and advice on judging the priority of including such types of information in reviews (role PI).